OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 This item controls the overall settings for how wells in the Eclipse simulation are visualized.
 The wells are shown in two ways:

-1. A Pipe trough all the cells with well connections
+1. A pipe through all cells with well connections
 2. By adding the well cells to the set of visible cells

-The latter is handled internally as a special range filter, and adds cells to the set of range filtered cell.
+The latter is handled internally as a special range filter, and adds cells to the set of range filtered cells.

 The Property Editor of the **Simulation Wells** item is shown below: